 - Debt to Equity Ratio: In the case of a capital lease, there is a creation of debt by the lessorLessorA lessor is an individual or entity that leases out an asset such as land, house or machinery to another person or organization for a certain period. in its balance sheet.
 These lease paymentsLease PaymentsLease payments are the payments where the lessee under the lease agreement has to pay monthly fixed rental for using the asset to the lessor.
 The ownership of such an asset is generally taken back by the owner after the lease term expiration. are paid off periodically.
 This increased debt directly impacts the debt to equity ratioImpacts The Debt To Equity RatioThe debt to equity ratio is a representation of the company's capital structure that determines the proportion of external liabilities to the shareholders' equity.
 It helps the investors determine the organization's leverage position and risk level. in a severe manner, due to which maintain the interest of all the stakeholders becomes difficult.

 - Maintenance Charges: once both the parties involved enter into the agreement, the lessee is expected to maintain and make any repairs, as required.
 It adds to the existing costs for the company.

 - Risk of holding Obsolete Assets: At times, the lessor makes a good move in leasing out an obsolete part or the entire asset

 There are two different types of leasing process- Capital lease and Operating Lease.
 Depending on the requirements of the business and its tax situation, a company may pick any one of the lease types or even a combination of both the lease types.

-This has been a guide to Capital Lease and its definition.
-Here we discuss the criteria to classify a lease as capital lease along with its accounting treatment.
+This article has been a guide to Capital Lease and its definition.
+Here we discuss the capital lease examples along with its advantages and disadvantages.
 You can learn more about accounting from the following articles –